April 4, 2019, by bmillar

 Investigating Musculoskeletal Health and Wellbeing Cohort Study

 The NIHR Nottingham Biomedical Research Centre is currently recruiting for a study investigating Musculoskeletal Health and Wellbeing, led by Professor David Walsh.
-This research is being funded by NIHR and Arthritis Research UK.
+This research is being funded by NIHR and Versus Arthritis.

-Professor David Walsh himself is a consultant rheumatologist, who first became interested in a career in rheumatology because of the exciting things happening in the 1970s and 80s in immunology.
-However, since then he has
+Professor David Walsh himself is a consultant rheumatologist, who first became interested in a career in rheumatology because of the exciting research taking place in immunology.
+However, since then his since research has become focused on musculoskeletal (MSK) pain, its mechanisms, treatment and management.

-Whilst some treatments are available, and can ease the symptoms of those suffering, those with particularly severe symptoms have limited treatment options and may find no improvement through their medication.
-One reason why current treatments can be less helpful than we’d like is if only some rather than all people benefit from them, or if they only work for some rather than all musculoskeletal symptoms.
+Whilst many treatments are available, they rarely offer permanent cures for MSK problems.
+One reason why current treatments can be less effective than intended is if only some rather than all people benefit from them and this could be due to our incomplete understanding of the mechanisms underlying MSK pain, frailty and disability and how they relate to each other.
 The study aims to find ways of getting the right treatments to the right people at the right time.
-To do our research we need to be able to find people with particular characteristics or symptoms.
+To do this research we need it is important to find people with particular characteristics or symptoms.

 With 1 in 4 UK adults being affected by musculoskeletal problems on a daily basis, it is no surprise that over 5000 willing participants responded keen to engage in the study.
-Eligibility criteria included the ability to give consent, aged 18 or over, a frailty score of >0.12 on the eFl, and having or being at risk of developing musculoskeletal frailty, pain or disability.
+To be eligible participants need to be aged 18 or over and have or are at risk of developing musculoskeletal frailty, pain or disability.

 Participants who complete a questionnaire for this study, can enter a prize draw.
 Four lucky recipients received their vouchers just in time for Christmas!